SumoLogic/sumologic-documentation/docs/metrics/metrics-operators/rate.md

 The rate operator also assigns the value of the metric tag to be `rate($metric)` and the value of the unit metadata field to be `$unit/second` (for example, 1/second).

-You can use the `increasing` or `decreasing` option, to make `rate` consider only positive or negative rate values.
+You can use the `increasing` or `decreasing` option to make `rate` consider only positive or negative rate values, respectively.
 This functionality is useful when you are calculating the positive or the negative rate of change of a metric over time.

 When working with counters, you can also use a dedicated `counter` mode which accounts for counter resets and always returns non-negative rate values.